 Documentation for any disability/impairment or chronic physical or mental health condition should include as much of the following as possible:

-- diagnosis of disability/impairment or physical or mental health condition, including clinical history that establishes the onset, or date of diagnosis
+- Diagnosis of disability/impairment or physical or mental health condition, including the clinical history that establishes the onset, or date of diagnosis

 Disability Specific Guidelines